rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/01_metric_creation/index.md

     - `description`
     - `unit`
 - Use `.create_histogram` to create a histogram instrument
-2. Create a call to the `create_histogram_instrument` function on line `39` (will be bery similar to self.create_counter_instrument on line `35`) passing the following parameters:
+2. Create a call to the `create_histogram_instrument` function on line `39` (will be bery similar to `self.create_counter_instrument` on line `35`) passing the following parameters:
 - `"process_duration"`
 - `"Duration of Fibonacci calculation, in milliseconds"`
 - `"ms"`
-3. Open `pysrvc/utils.py` and between line `29-30` add a line to populate your measurment for the histogram passing the variable `duration` as the metric and add an attribute with the key `number` and variable `n` as the value.
+3. Open `pysrvc/utils.py` and between line `29-30` add a line to populate your measurment for the histogram passing the variable `duration` as the metric and add an attribute with the key `"number"` and variable `n` as the value.
 - Similar format to line `23` in `pysrvc/main.py`
 - Reference the table in the `Passing Measurments...` section to find the correct function/callback to populate a metric for a Histogram
 4. Restart the application and check in the metric explorer in the Dynatrace client to see if data is populating (this can take a few minutes)